-- On the fieldworker's handset, it will look as follows.
+- On the fieldworker's handset, it will appear as follows:

-Note: If nothing was calculated (e.g. the field(s) on which the calculation are based was skipped), "NaN" (Not a Number) will be shown instead of a number.
+Note: If the result has not yet been calculated (e.g. the field(s) on which the calculation are based were skipped or a value has not been entered yet), "NaN" (Not a Number) will be shown instead of a number.

-- The calculated value can also be used as a source field to base skip logic on.
-For example, certain fields should only be asked if the participant's BMI is equal to or greater than 23.
-This field will be skipped if the value for BMI as calculated above is less than 23.
+Calculated values can also be used in skip logic for other fields.
+For example, if certain fields should only be asked if the participant's BMI is equal to or greater than 23, you can reference $calculation_bmi as you would any other field.